cwzx/lazy-iterators/readme.md

 ### Slice

-slice(X,skip,step,count) is a subset of X. The first skip elements are skipped, the following count elements are iterated through with a step size.
+slice(X,skip,count,step) is a subset of X. The first skip elements are skipped, the following count elements are iterated through with a step size.
 Defaults: skip=0, step=1.

 ### Map